 As far as greiges, I still love a crisp white.
 No greige cabinetry for me (never say never though!).
 But I am using the color!
-We are replacing our crisp white chairs with some smaller, griege chairs.
-We still love these crazy affordable Amazon white chairs we have in here, and I highly recommend them if you have kids!
+We are replacing our crisp white chairs with some smaller, greige chairs.
+We still love these crazy affordable Amazon white chairs we have, and I highly recommend them if you have kids or are tall!

 Pin for now, save for later!